Refugee-Learning-Accelerator/rla-course-central/week0/onboarding.md

 2. Go [here](https://gitlab.refugeelearning.site/rla/course-central).
 In the project navigation bar, click `Branches`, then find your branch and click `Merge Request`.
 3. Set `Assignee` to be `@vahidfazelrezai`.
 4. Click `Submit merge request`.
 An instructor will review and merge your request.
 Once it is merged, you will be added to a subgroup for your team.

-#### Option 2: Registering through web interface

-1. Go to the [here](https://gitlab.refugeelearning.site/rla/course-central) page.
-2. Under the project navigation bar, click the `+` button and choose `New branch` from the dropdown.
-3. Write `register-yourusername` (replacing `yourusername` with your actual username) for your branch name.
-4. Click `participants.json` to open the file.
-5. Click `Edit` in the top right and make your edits as described below.
-6. Click `Commit changes` at the bottom.
-7. Navigate back to [course-central](https://gitlab.refugeelearning.site/rla/course-central).
-In the project navigation bar, click `Branches`, then find your branch and click `Merge Request`.
-8. Set `Assignee` to be `@vahidfazelrezai`.
-9. Click `Submit merge request`.
-An instructor will review and merge your request.
-Once it is merged, you will be added to a subgroup for your team.

 ## Editing `participants.json`
 This file will be how we maintain a record of all participants and teams.
 It must follow a very specific format.